sudoist/jigsaw-jcos.io/source/_posts/my-manga-blog-backlog.md

   <p class="pl-4 font-bold text-lg">I remember starting out in OneMange -> MangaFox -> MangaStream</p>
 </details>

-It was exciting to get to read what's going to happen next.
+It was exciting to read ahead and see what would happen next.

-Then moved on to the popular titles at that time, Bleach then One Piece, Hunter X Hunter.
+From there, I moved on to other popular titles at the time—Bleach, One Piece, and Hunter x Hunter.

+One of the best things about those early manga sites was the "Surprise Me" button.

-The "Surprise Me" button in that site exposed me to different genres and all kinds of stories.
+It introduced me to different genres and all kinds of stories I wouldn’t have discovered otherwise.

 ## Looking Back: How It Started

-As you read and read more sometimes you get the feeling that "Hey this page seems familiar like deja vu".

-Then you notice you know what's going to happen next.
+As I read more and more, I started getting that déjà vu feeling—like I had seen certain pages before.

-Turns out I've already read this way back and just forgot.
+Then I’d realize… I already read this years ago and just forgot.

-I started listing the current reading while also adding completed titles.
+That’s when I decided to start listing the manga I was currently reading while also tracking completed titles.

-This is the current list that I am now working on.
+Now, I have a backlog that I’m finally working through.

 ## My Current Backlog